Kullback-Leibler-Quadratic Optimal Control: Kullback-Leibler-Quadratic Optimal Control

 \subsection{Duality}

-Structure for the solution of \eqref{e:primal2} will be obtained by consideration of a dual.
-Each dual is an elaboration of the following, in which $\lambda \in \Re^N$ and $g \in \Re^{K \times |\S|}$ denote the vectors of Lagrange multipliers for the first and second set of constraints, respectively.
-The Lagrangian is thus
+Structure for the solution of \eqref{e:primal2} will be obtained by consideration of a dual, in which $\lambda \in \Re^N$ and $g \in \Re^{K \times J^\star}$ denote the vectors of Lagrange multipliers for the first and second set of constraints, respectively.
+The matrix $g$ is interpreted as a sequence of functions $g_k\colon\S\to\Re$ that are entirely analogous to the co-state variables in the Minimum Principle (the Lagrange multipliers for the dynamical constraints) \cite{lue97}.